rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik.md

 }
 ```

 Next up is creating the `terraform.tfvars` file.
 This will hold all the variables of the infrastructure.
-Terraform automatically loads the variables in this file then when running the `terraform apply` command, without needing the specify the `-var-file="foo.tfvars"` flag.
+Terraform automatically loads the variables in this file when running the `terraform apply` command, without needing the specify the `-var-file="foo.tfvars"` flag.

 Best practices when working with larger codebases would be to split this variable file into several variable files each corresponding to a certain part of your configuration.
 But for the simplicity of this blog post, we will store all of it in one file.